shred/acme4j/src/doc/docs/usage/order.md

 Note that for reasons lying in the ACME protocol, the result is an `Iterator<Order>` and not a list.
 Also, any invocation of `Iterator.next()` can initiate a network call to the CA, and may throw an `AcmeProtocolException` if there was an error.

 !!! important
     This method is a mandatory part of RFC-8555.
 Still, as of now, this functionality has not been implemented in all [Boulder](https://github.com/letsencrypt/boulder) based CAs (like Let's Encrypt) and will throw an `AcmeNotSupportedException`.
 Also see [this issue](https://github.com/letsencrypt/boulder/issues/3335).
-At the moment, the only workaround is to store `Order` location URLs (or other resource URLs) locally along with the certificates.
+At the moment, the only workaround is to store `Order` location URLs (or other resource URLs) locally along with the certificates, see the [Resources and Persistence](./persistence.md) chapter.

 ## Wildcard Certificates